piotrpolak/conditional-routing-bundle/README.md

 ### Example - loading routing of various types

-RouteResolver from the following example implements directly the `RouteResolverInterface` and loads routing of both YAML and XML types.
+Route resolver from the following example implements directly the `RouteResolverInterface` and loads routing of both YAML and XML types.

 ```php